AntonMu/TrainYourOwnYOLO/1_Image_Annotation/README.md

 To make our detector learn, we first need to feed it some good training examples.
 We use Microsoft's Visual Object Tagging Tool (VoTT) to manually label images in our training folder [`TrainYourOwnYOLO/Data/Source_Images`](/Data/Source_Images).
 To achieve decent results annotate at least 100 images.
 For good results label at least 300 images and for great results label 1000+ images.

 ### Download VoTT
 Head to VoTT [releases](https://github.com/Microsoft/VoTT/releases) and download and install the version for your operating system.
+Under `Assets` select the package for your operating system:
+- `vott-2.x.x-darwin.dmg` for Mac users,
+- `vott-2.x.x-win32.exe` for Windows users and
+- `vott-2.x.x-linux.snap` for Linux users.
+Installing `*.snap` files requires the snapd package manager which is available at [snapcraft.io](https://snapcraft.io/docs/installing-snapd).

 ### Create a New Project